-Today’s What We’re Reading features readings related to the 2013 inauguration, gender in higher education, and how nucleotides may hold the key to the future of archives.
+Today’s What We’re Reading features readings related to the 2013 inauguration, gender in higher education, how nucleotides may hold the key to the future of archives, and much more.

 Inauguration News and Readings

 History News Network (HNN) has dutifully combed the web for inauguration-related writings by historians, including pieces by Ian Reifowitz, Ira Chernus, Gil Troy, Bradley Craig, Rick Shenkman, and Roblin Lindley.
 HNN also features a great roundtable of links to articles related to Martin Luther King Jr.

 “When Times Change, So Must We”—The Uses of History in Obama’s Second Inaugural Address

 Andrew Heath, writing for History Matters, reflects on President Barack Obama’s second inaugural address, analyzing the comparisons Obama drew to the past.

 As always, we are looking to feature more historians’ reactions to the inaugural address.
 Post your links in the comments below, or tweet us @AHAhistorians.